realworldocaml/book/en/guided-tour.md

 `<-` syntax is for modification.
 Because the elements of the array are counted starting at zero, element `.(2)` is the third element.

-A new and somewhat odd type has cropped up in this example: `unit`.
+An odd type has cropped up in this example: `unit`.
 What makes `unit` different is that there is only one value of type `unit`, which is written `()`.
-Because there is only one value of type `unit` that value doesn't really convey any information.
+Because there is only one value of type `unit`, that value doesn't really convey any information.

 If it doesn't convey any information, then what is `unit` good for?
 Most of the time, `unit` acts as a placeholder.
 Thus, we use `unit`